 <Note to production: restart numbering below at ‘a.’>

 Complete the graphic organiser template.
 The phases of matter should go into the inner-most ring of the template; however, the other two can be filled in with two sets of information that you feel is relevant.
-Table 1 in lesson 2.8 can give you some suggestions, but there is more detail that is important in the rest of the text.
+Table 1 in Lesson 2.8 can give you some suggestions, but there is more detail that is important in the rest of the text.